DChristianson/FPGA_lpu/README.md

 * convert a column to a number and sum it
 * emit a row count

-Current limitations:
+Limitations:

-* all sums and counters are 16 bit (seemed to be breaking the simulator trying to go higher)
+* all sums and counters are 16 bit (was breaking the simulator a little bit trying to go higher)
-* proobably ought to handle CRLF
+* no special handling for CRLF
-* probably ought to handle EOF
+* no speical handling of EOF
 * only one field sum and one field match

 ### Interface